 - Penetrate not less than 3/4" into framing or furring

 - Be wide enough in the crown to allow free movement of the siding (1/32" away from the nailing hem).

 Inspect and plan the job in advance.
 Check surfaces for straightness and fur when necessary.
 Surfaces should be uniform and straight from various viewing angles.

 Be sure all nails and sheathing are in place.
-Waterproof sheathing paper is recommended under new construction or if old siding is removed.
+Waterproof sheathing paper is recommended under new construction or if the old siding is removed.
 Consult your local building code.

 Nail down all loose boards and replace any rotten ones.
-Remove shutters, downpipes, light fixtures, moldings and old caulking around doors and windows.
+Remove shutters, downpipes, light fixtures, mouldings and old caulking around doors and windows.
 Vinyl siding MUST be applied over a rigid sheathing that provides a smooth flat surface and provides sufficient thickness to support the nail.
 The use of level wall insulation will assist.

 Vinyl siding can expand and contract 1/2" or more over a 12'6" length with changes in temperature.
 Whether using nails, screws, or staples to fasten the siding, the following basic rules must be followed: